format37/telegram_bot/README.md

 sudo apt-get install certbot python3-certbot-nginx
 ```
 * Set Up Nginx
+You need to replace yourdomain.com with your domain in all the following steps.
 ```
 sudo apt-get install nginx
-# Replace yourdomain.com with your domain:
 sudo nano /etc/nginx/sites-available/yourdomain.com
 ```
-Paste the following, replacing the yourdomain.com:
+Paste the following:
 ```
 server {
     listen 80;